Tamworth Regional Entertainment Centre

 Tamworth Regional Entertainment Conference Centre (TRECC) is an Australian arena, located approximately 6 km south of the Tamworth Central Business District, in the suburb of Hillvue and is within walking distance to good accommodation, retail and hospitality outlets.

 It is a multi-purpose centre, offering separate break-out rooms and meeting areas off the main auditorium.
 It boasts superior audio and visual technology, catering and bar areas, green rooms and flexible stage configurations.
 TRECC seats up to 4,800 in full Concert Mode, 3,300 in Lyric Mode and 1,800 in Intimate Mode.

 Centre uses

-TRECC plays host to some spectacular shows including the Toyota Golden Guitar Awards – the Oscars of country music!
+TRECC plays host to some spectacular shows including the Toyota Golden Guitar Awards.
 In between awards nights, its home for everything from rock concerts to agricultural shows, car launches, home exhibitions and school spectaculars.

 Other uses for the centre include: